sp4ce-cowboy/DES/README.md

 # Discrete Event Simulator
-An archive of my discrete event simulator project for CS2030 taken in AY22/23 Semester 2
+An archive of my discrete event simulator project for [CS2030 Programming Methodology II](https://nusmods.com/courses/CS2030/programming-methodology-ii) taken in NUS in AY22/23 Semester 2

 ### A Brief Description
 A Discrete Event Simulator that simulates the sequential generation and execution of discrete events in the context of a shop that contains servers and self-checkout counters that serve customers that arrive at specified times and have unspecified service times.
 A customer that arrives will be served by either a server or a self-checkout counter if available.
 If the customer cannot be served immediately, they wait in a queue of specified length.
 If they are unable to wait, they leave the shop.